ibm-cloud-docs/vpc/hello-world-vpc.md

 SSH access into the instance might be prevented by security groups.
 Make sure the instance's security group allows SSH access.
 {: tip}

-To connect to a Windows image, log in using its decrypted password.
-For instructions, see [Connecting to your Windows instance](/docs/vpc?topic=vpc-vsi_is_connecting_windows).

 ## Monitoring your instance
 {: #monitoring-your-instance-cli-tutorial}